kaaproject/kaa/Administration-guide/System-installation/Single-node-installation/index.md

 * [Oracle JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 Kaa has been tested on JDK 8.
 * [PostgreSQL 9.4](http://www.postgresql.org/download/)
 * [MariaDB 5.5](https://mariadb.com/)
-* [Zookeeper 3.4.5](http://zookeeper.apache.org/doc/r3.4.5/).
+* [Zookeeper 3.4.5 or later](http://zookeeper.apache.org/doc/r3.4.5/).
 Kaa requires ZooKeeper for coordination of server components.

 Kaa has been tested on the latest production release of MariaDB and PostgreSQL.

-Kaa also requires [MongoDB 2.6.9](http://www.mongodb.org/downloads) or [Cassandra 3.5](http://cassandra.apache.org/download/) as a NoSQL database.
+Kaa also requires [MongoDB 2.6.9](http://www.mongodb.org/downloads) or [Cassandra 3.5](http://cassandra.apache.org/download/) (note: for RPM based OS (Centos) 3.0.7 is the latest available version in DataStax repo) as a NoSQL database.
 The installation steps for third-party components are provided in the following section.

 ## Installation steps